-If you are considering submitting an application to Webb Institute, the regular decision application deadline is January 15 and the fee for the application is $60.
+If you want to apply to Webb Institute, the deadline for Fall 2023 admissions is January 15 and the application fee is $60.

-Students who submit their applications for Fall should receive an admissions decision no later than March 15.
+Students who submit their applications to Webb Institute for fall semester should receive an admissions decision no later than March 15.

 |Mean Unweighted GPA||4.0|